knaffles/DrupalBootstrap/README.txt

 1) You must add a menu block to either the top-navigation region or a sidebar for any navigation to appear.
 This theme does not automatically render navigation as most Drupal themes do.

+If you want hover-over dropdowns to work, you will need to edit the top level links and set them to "Always show as expanded."

 2) This theme is a subthem of the Zentropy theme.
 You have to install the Zentropy theme on your site in order for this theme to work.
 Zentropy is here:

 http://drupal.org/project/zentropy